smaclell/smaclell.github.io/_drafts/embrace-change.md

 and excited about software development again.
 While with the team I found new growth areas and doubled down on existing skills.
 This left me wanting more.

-Q: Which is better?

-A:

-Returning to my previous team was jarring.
-Our project was becoming routine work and I felt like I wanted to go a different direction.
-In order to continue learning I thought I needed bigger and bigger projects.
-My heart was not entirely in the work.
-[Focus and quality][fq] suffered.

-B:

 Returning to my previous team was jarring.
 When I left I was excited about a new project which would have a huge impact.
 Incorrectly, I thought I would get to dive into it right away.
 After I had started prototyping portions of it,